 As I’ve gotten older (it happens) and wiser (it’s supposed to happen, right?), I’ve developed a growing interest in understanding and respecting the impact my lifestyle, possessions, activities, and the like have on the world around me.
-I’m no emboldened social activist fired up to spend all my days and nights contemplating the consequences of my life.
-I don’t live in a 150 square foot box; I don’t limit my wardrobe to 17 capsule pieces that fit in a suitcase; and I don’t make every meal from scratch using only products grown in my backyard (I don’t have one!) or within 100 miles of my house.
+I’ve become so interested, in fact, that I write this whole darn blog about it.

 To be honest, having a few extra square feet of living space, rotating more than just a few pieces of clothing week in and week out, and adding flexibility and diversity to my meal planning by expanding my sources of ingredients makes me happy and reduces stress.
 We all chose different priorities in life, and I’ve chosen to loosely but not rigidly apply many socially conscious principles to various aspects of my life.

-I no longer buy books; I only read books given to me or borrowed from the library.
 I also love to listen to audio books, which I’ve discussed previously.
 I listen on both Audible and Overdrive, depending on whether or not the library has the book I want to read.
 (Many audio books are not yet available through my library, so I have a monthly membership through Audible, which has a broader collection of titles.)

 I cleared out a healthy number of pots, pans, gizmos and gadgets from my kitchen cabinets that I rarely used and only replace items as needed.
-(The extra space feels amazing!)
+The extra space feels amazing.

 After reading Zero Waste Home (she also has a blog), I invested in Pyrex and no longer buy plastic storage containers.
 I haven’t thrown out all my existing plastic containers, but I have replaced them with Pyrex as needed.
 They are actually easier to clean and they last longer too – so win-win.
 (Sidenote: I borrowed the book from the library.
 I didn’t find it necessary to own a copy for my own bookshelf.)